coinevo/evoportal/ui/README.md

 docker ps --format 'table {{.Names}} {{.Image}} {{.Ports}}'

 NAMES IMAGE PORTS
-myapp hayeah/qtumportal 0.0.0.0:9888->9888/tcp, 0.0.0.0:9899->9899/tcp
+myapp coinevo/evoportal 0.0.0.0:9888->9888/tcp, 0.0.0.0:9899->9899/tcp
 ```

 + `9899` is the authorization UI.
-+ `9888` provides RPC service to DApps, proxying authorized RPC calls to the underlying `qtumd` RPC.
++ `9888` provides RPC service to DApps, proxying authorized RPC calls to the underlying `evod` RPC.

-A DApp must not have direct access to the underlying `qtumd` RPC service.
-For this reason, the container does not expose qtumd's RPC port.
+A DApp must not have direct access to the underlying `evod` RPC service.
+For this reason, the container does not expose evod's RPC port.

 Let's verify that we have access to the RPC from outside the container.
 The `callcontract` is read-only, so should work without user authorization: